-If you’ve played some video games specifically a role-playing game (RPG), then you’ve experienced how being a hero works (inside the game of course).
+If you’ve played some video games specifically a role-playing game (RPG), then you’ve experienced how being a hero works.

 But even if you haven’t played one, it’s still relatively easy to understand a hero’s life — thank you Marvel Studios!